 Annually, the QI team submits required data to MDHHS.
 This data includes estimated workforce changes for the fiscal year, a summary of service requests, and waiting list information.
 Every other year, the annual submission includes a needs assessment and planned action.
-The FY2019 annual submission included updates to the planned actions which were made in response to the needs assessment submitted the previous year.
-The annual submission for FY2020 included a COVID-specific Priority Needs and Planned Actions, which is included in the attached QIP from 2021.
-The submission for FY21 will include a new stakeholder assessment.
+The FY2021 annual submission which is submitted in FY22 created new planned actions which were made in response to the needs assessment conducted.
+In FY23, QI will be working with other staff to create an internal Needs Assessment Report to assist the agency in identifying strengths and challenges.